Healthy and inspired from the Weight Watchers Vegetable Soup, this Italian Garden Vegetable Soup is comforting and healthy.

 Growing up I didn’t eat a lot of vegetables.
 And if I did, they were mostly from the can.
 While I love corn, peas and green beans, I love them fresh most of all.
 In fact, I love a lot of vegetables now.
 I just sometimes don’t get to eat them as often as I would like.
+Throw in all the veggies to make this Italian Garden Vegetable Soup.

 Every time I go to the grocery store I go through the produce aisle and add these amazing looking vegetables to my cart.
 And every Saturday when I clean out my refrigerator it seems I just didn’t have time to make these same veggies.
 That stops now.